 Since there are few moving parts, failure points are limited, and they are less likely to leak or break.
 Still, many fixed showerheads will provide a great deal of adjustability to allow for each user to customize the water flow and pressure.

+Switching up the showerhead and upgrading fixtures are classic shower remodeling ideas.
 Fixed showerheads may also come with a variety of other options or features, such as high or low pressure, LED, etc. You can even add a hand-held showerhead to a fixed unit for extra convenience.

 2. Hand-Held Showerheads